XXV Tour

 The XXV Tour was the thirteenth concert tour by the English singer and songwriter Robbie Williams, in support of his 2022 compilation album XXV, which features newly recorded and orchestrated versions of songs from throughout his career.
-The UK & Ireland leg of the tour was first announced on June 13, 2022, with the Oceania leg announced on September 21, 2022 and the European leg on September 26, 2022.
 The tour began at The O2 Arena in London, England on October 9, 2022 and concluded at the Planai-Stadion in Schladming, Austria on December 8, 2023.
+It is Williams' longest-lasting tour, composing of 80 dates.

+The UK and Ireland leg of the tour was first announced on June 13, 2022, with the Oceania leg announced on September 21, 2022 and the European leg on September 26, 2022.
 The tour was Williams' first since The Heavy Entertainment Show Tour, which took place in 2017–2018, and his first to mainly compose of indoor arena and festival shows since the Let Me Entertain You Tour in 2015.
-To date, it is Williams' longest-lasting tour, composing of 80 dates.